| You Gotta Love 'em: A Poetry and Prose Anthology

 ~A~ Joy

-Acey, Princess of Poetry, is a children’s writer and poet who teaches
+Acey, Princess of Poetry, is a children’s writer and poet who

-NC.
+Chapel Hill, NC.
 Matthew G.

-Adams’ poetry has appeared in Mountain Time, Home for the Holidays,
+Adams’ poetry has appeared in Mountain Time, Home for the

-NC.
+Jacksonville, NC.
 Sandra Ervin

-Adams’ poetry has appeared in all previous Old Mountain Press anthologies.
+Adams’ poetry has appeared in all previous Old Mountain Press

-skills at home in Jacksonville, NC, reading books and watching DVDs about
+practicing her organizational skills at home in Jacksonville, NC, reading

-the paranormal, playing a trivia game on the UK Chatterbox site, and scooping
+books and watching DVDs about the paranormal, playing a trivia game on the

-kitty litter pans.
-Dylan Fox Atkins is
+UK Chatterbox site, and scooping kitty litter pans.
+Dylan Fox

-a 5th grade student at Western Harnett Middle School.
-While never formally
+Atkins is a 5th grade student at Western Harnett Middle

-trained in poetry he has spent his 10 years in daily contact with the poets,
+School.
+While never formally trained in poetry he has spent his 10 years

-Catherine Murphy Haymore and Joseph Haymore, his grandparents.
-He has not
+Haymore, his grandparents.
+He has not chosen a life’s profession yet but

-chosen a life’s profession yet but one can only hope that creative writing
+one can only hope that creative writing will play a major role in whatever

-will play a major role in whatever he does.
+he does.
 Dylan lives in Broadway, NC ~B~ Joann Bishop

 wrote the included poem when her grandchild was born.
 Presently she is